North Carolina Ignition Interlock Device Questions

 Smart Start is a certified Ignition Interlock Device provider in the state of North Carolina.
 Our devices have been tested and certified to meet the standards set by the National Highway Traffic Safety Administration (NHTSA), ensuring our compliance with the North Carolina DMV’s restricted driving program.

 A violation occurs if the Ignition Interlock Device (IID) detects any type of alcohol above your fail set-point level.
-You will either have a fail set-point level of 0.040 or 0.000; this level is determined by the North Carolina DMV.
+You will either have a fail set-point level of 0.040, 0.020 or 0.000; this level is determined by the North Carolina DMV.
 You will get a letter from DMV (which you will bring to your Smart Start installation appointment) detailing to which fail set-point level your ignition interlock should be set.
-If you do not have the letter telling Smart Start what fail set-point level to use, then Smart Start will default to 0.000.
-Any detection of alcohol (environmental or ingested), a skipped test, missed service appointment, tampering with the device, or trying to start the car without providing a breath test will incur a violation and require that you return to the service center for calibration.
+If you do not have the letter telling Smart Start what fail set-point level to use, then Smart Start will default to 0.020.
+Any detection of alcohol (environmental or ingested), a skipped test, missed service appointment, tampering with the device, or starting the car without providing a breath test will incur a violation and require that you return to the service center for calibration.

-If alcohol is detected in your breath sample after Smart Start’s Ignition Interlock Device has been installed, then you will enter a 4-day grace period.
-This means that you have 4 days to return to your nearest Smart Start service center to pay a violation fee and calibrate your device.
+If Smart Start’s Ignition Interlock Device records a violation after it has been installed, then you will enter a 5-day grace period.
+This means that you have 5 days to return to your nearest Smart Start service center to pay a violation fee and calibrate your device.

-You will need to service your Ignition Interlock Device either once a month or once every other month at a Smart Start service center in North Carolina.
+You will need to service your Ignition Interlock Device at least once every other month at a Smart Start service center in North Carolina.

 No DMV documentation is required to remove your Ignition Interlock Device in North Carolina.
 You can have the Ignition Interlock Device (IID) removed at any time.
 Smart Start is a month-to-month lease program and does not require that a set term be completed before removal.
 However, if you do remove your IID before your requirement is complete, you may not receive credit from the DMV for the time you have spent with your IID, and you may not get your unrestricted license back.